SoftTissueBiomechanicsLab/Embedded_Fibers_UEL/README.md

 ```

 Next, the geometry and discretization options.
 Please note that at this point, the pipeline supports only *regular solid domains* (rectangular prisms).
 The fibers are defined by providing the *endpoints* and then the undulation parameters, if any.
-Currently, are supported helix beams and sinusoidal undulations in two axes.
+Currently, only helix beams and sinusoidal undulations in two axes are supported.

 ```matlab
 %------- GEOMETRY OPTIONS -------------------------------------------------